Jan21493/Linkplay/persistant-hook.md

 # Install Persistant Hook
 When the device reboots, any changes in ramfs are lost, but the device is using flash with squashfs and jffs2 file systems.
 I have not discovered how to modfiy and upload an image to squashfs, but with jffs2 there is a way to install a hook.
+That hook even survives an upgrade that is done afterwards (see end of this section)!

+To start, you have to enable telnet and that may require a downgrade in the first step.
+See [Downgrade Firmware](/Downgrade.md) and [Enable telnetd](/TELNETD.md).

 Below is an output of mount command and ***cat /proc/mtd*** output:
 ```